 \subsection{Data Sampling}

 \cut{ For each game, different questions are sampled from the Questioner.
 These questions are passed to an answerer annotator, resulting in $\Omega_{yes}$ and $\Omega_{no}$ depending on the expected answers for each candidate.
 With these answers, the EIG is computed.
 Once an optimal question (EIG = 1.0) is generated, it is saved in the \emph{preference dataset}, with the informative question paired with non-informative questions.
 The informative question is then passed to the real Answerer: based on its answer, $\Omega$ is updated for the next step.
 Based on the dialogue history, the follow-up question sampling proceeds until the candidate is reached.
-For sampling, we start from 66 unique concrete concepts.
+For sampling, we start with 66 unique concrete concepts.
 These concepts led to 10.000 games with candidate sets of 8 elements ($|\Omega|=8$).
 Every game is repeated without posing any limit of n-dialogues.

-The data sampling procedure results in two datasets: a fine-tuning dataset and a preference dataset.
+The data sampling procedure results in two datasets, a fine-tuning dataset and a preference dataset.
 The fine-tuning dataset comprises 10,000 dialogues consisting of all optimal questions; the preference dataset consists of 55,000 pairs of optimal vs non-optimal questions).}

-A total of 10,000 games are extracted from McRae concepts as in~\citet{INLG23}.
+Following the procedure in~\citet{INLG23}, 10,000 games are extracted from McRae concepts \citep{mcrae2005norms}.
 The candidate sets consist of concepts belonging to 6 categories (mammal, bird, clothing, weapon, fruit, and vegetable) for a total of 66 unique concepts.
-Each candidate set consists of 8 elements belonging to two categories of 4 elements each ($|\Omega|=8$).
+Each candidate set consists of 8 elements ($|\Omega|=8$) belonging to two categories of 4 elements each.